A Guide to Epcot with Kids

 Donald Duck appears here intermittently throughout the afternoon – check your Epcot Times Guide for exact times during your visit.

-Epcot's Norway Pavilion - Maelstrom and Princess Storybook Dining
+Epcot's Norway Pavilion - Frozen Ever After and Princess Storybook Dining

 Akershus Royal Banquet Hall is home to a character meal featuring Disney Princesses and there are generally at least four princesses in the dining room at all times.
 Disney does not announce which princesses will be present at any particular time but Cinderella does not usually appear at this Princess meal because she has two other character meals to preside over.
 They serve breakfast, lunch, and dinner.
 Advance reservations are highly recommended.
 Because of the location of this restaurant, I recommend lunch or dinner instead of breakfast.